Academic Standing

 Length of Academic Dismissal

-Prior to applying for readmission into the University after an academic dismissal, students must sit out of UTSA classes for the required time:
+Prior to applying for readmission to UTSA after an academic dismissal, students must sit out of UTSA classes for the required time:

 • A student must sit out one semester (fall, spring, or summer) after a first dismissal.